amarillier/jiggler/README.md

 to suitability or anything else, other than it has no viruses when I compile and commit to git.
 But you should always check and scan anything you download from the internet for viruses anyway.
 Don't be reckless.

+Do NOT use jiggler when it will violate your security policies in public spaces.
+This is intended for use only in secure, remote, work from home type environments.
+In other words, I take no responsibility for how you use this, protect yourself.
+To be more blunt, don't be stupid!